These A Few Thoughts On Travel, Cobbled Together After A Week in Japan.

 I look down at the copy of Kerouac’s On the Road sitting on the table in front of me.
 It’s flipped open to the title page, but I haven’t bothered to read any further.
 I wrote my graduate thesis on Kerouac, and if you gave me enough time I’m pretty sure I could recite the whole text for you, word for word.
-I’ll probably read the first chapter later (it’s the best one, anyways), but for now the book is open for a different reason.
+I’ll probably read the first chapter later (it’s the best one, anyway), but for now, the book is open for a different reason.

 See, scratched inside the cover are the names of ten countries – Canada, America, Cuba, The Dominican Republic, Thailand, Vietnam, Laos, Cambodia India, and Korea – and before my tea finishes steeping, I’ll have grabbed my pen and carefully added Japan to the list.
 It’s strange to think my copy of On the Road has been to more countries than I have, but it’s true.
-I gave it to my girlfriend during her tour of Southeast Asia, so I can’t claim to have added Thailand, Vietnam, Laos, Cambodia and India to the ever-growing list of countries inside the book’s cover.
+I gave it to my girlfriend during her tour of Southeast Asia, so I can’t claim to have added Thailand, Vietnam, Laos, Cambodia, and India to the ever-growing list of countries inside the book’s cover.
 They still count, right?

 I’m not sure how inscribing countries into the cover of a Kerouac novel became my dominant travel tradition, but it’s difficult to imagine visiting a country without taking a moment – usually near the end of the trip – to jot down the country’s name inside On the Road, a book that required such significant dedication and a huge portion of my academic experience.

 Thinking on it, the book’s subject matter makes it a fitting travel companion.
-For all the (justified) criticism levelled at Kerouac, On the Road is an immediate and visceral experience, and its dynamic detailing of the American countryside never ceases to inspire a deep, rumbling growl in my soul that says “move, move, MOVE.”
+For all the (justified) criticism leveled at Kerouac, On the Road is an immediate and visceral experience, and its dynamic detailing of the American countryside never ceases to inspire a deep, rumbling growl in my soul that says “move, move, MOVE.”
 And move we have, my girlfriend and I. Osaka, Kyoto, Koya-San this week.
 Tomorrow, back to Korea.
 Eventually, back to Canada.
 After that, Spain.
 France.
 Croatia.
 We’ve got a long “to-visit” list.